 The Grant Process

 Grant Offer & Disbursement: CMG will deliver a grant offer letter outlining the proposed project, grant amount, and requirements & expectations.
 The grantee must then return documentation with official signatures to CMG to accept the award.
-Upon acceptance of the award, CMG will disburse the first half of the award amount to the grantee.
-The second half of the award amount is payable upon completion of post-production & final video submission to CMG.
+Upon acceptance of the award, CMG will disburse the first 50% of the award amount to the grantee.
+Another 40% of the award amount is payable upon completion of post-production & final video submission to CMG.
 Please note that the submission of the final film is not the close of the Action Grant, but rather the beginning of the impact measurement portion of the award timeframe.
+The final 10% of the grant will be paid upon submission of the final report.

 Reporting: CMG grantees are required to submit reports throughout the term of the award, including updates on activities, accomplishments, and expenses, as well as media documenting the progress of the project such as photos of production or distribution events.